 2018 Legislation Changes – Year in Review for HR

 2018 is coming to an end, so let’s look at five employment law rulings and legislation changes that affected HR teams over the last 12 months.

 1. The Court of Justice of the European Union (CJEU) concludes that if an employee is on call at home, it does count as Working Time

 The case of a firefighter in Belgium could have wide-ranging implications for employers who have on-call workers.

-In December 2009, Matzak, a volunteer firefighter in Belgium, brought judicial action against his employer for a failure to pay sufficient remuneration for his services during his years of service.
+In December 2009, Matzak, a volunteer firefighter in Belgium, brought judicial action against his employer.
+He claimed they failed to pay sufficient remuneration for his services during his years of service.

-The court was asked to rule on whether Matzak’s standby work should be considered to be working time under the directive because, despite his being at home while on call, “the constraints on the worker at the time prevent[ed] him from undertaking other activities”.
+The court was asked to rule whether Matzak’s standby work should be considered working time under the directive.
+Because despite his being at home while on call, “the constraints on the worker at the time prevent[ed] him from undertaking other activities”.

 It found that, if the standby period – in the form of a physical presence at the place of work – was excluded from the concept of working time, it would seriously undermine the objective to ensure workers’ safety and health by granting them adequate rest periods and breaks.

 You can read our blog for more information.